Bobbi Kristina Brown's ex Nick Gordon arrested

 An autopsy declared that drug intoxication and immersion in water were the cause of the pneumonia and brain damage that ultimately led to her death.

-Gordon has not been charged criminally in the case.
-He failed to appear for two hearings in the civil case against him regarding Brown's death, and her family won by default.
+Gordon failed to appear for two hearings in the civil case against him regarding Brown's death, and her family won by default.

 The ruling forces Gordon to pay any of his future earnings to the estate of Brown.